optimizely/akamai-edgeworker-starter-kit/README.md

 ## How to use

 ### Prerequisites
-In order to use this starter kit, you should have:

-- An Optimizely account.
+You will need have Optimizely account before following this starter kit.
 If you do not have an account, you can [register for a free account](https://www.optimizely.com/products/intelligence/full-stack-experimentation/).

 ### Get started
 1. Create an [EdgeWorker ID](https://techdocs.akamai.com/edgeworkers/docs/create-an-edgeworker-id-1).